How Does The Dna In Body Cells Compare

 Telomere Length in Different Cell Types

 Telomere length can vary among different cell types, with some cells having longer telomeres than others.
-For example, stem cells, which have the capacity to divide indefinitely, maintain their telomeres through the action of an enzyme called telomerase.
+Take this: stem cells, which have the capacity to divide indefinitely, maintain their telomeres through the action of an enzyme called telomerase.
 In contrast, somatic cells (non-reproductive cells) typically have shorter telomeres and limited replicative potential.

 Factors Affecting Telomere Length